initishsharmaa/fsriskdocs/docs/modules/dissemination.md

 ---
-The Dessemination Module in Athena Guard makes it a one stop solution for all the compliance needs by providing a platform to map regulations to entites and help organizations adhere to the complaince standards set up by regulators.
+The Dissemination Module in Athena Guard makes it a one stop solution for all the compliance needs by providing a platform to map regulations to entites and help organizations adhere to the complaince standards set up by regulators.